Resources & Links

 SITES FOR PEOPLE WITH MEDICAL ILLNESS & THEIR LOVED ONES

-CaringBridge is a non-profit organization that offers free, personalized web sites to those wishing to stay in touch with family and friends during significant life events.
+Patient-focused nonprofit committed to bringing friends and family together during any form of health journey.
+Free, personalized web sites and blogs for those experiencing significant life events, helps those wishing to stay in touch with family and friends during significant life events.
+The easy to start and use formats help people stay informed and connected.
 CaringBridge authors craft messages that are informative and reflect a special sensitivity to privacy issues.
 At each web site, well-wishers can read updates about the subject and leave messages in the Guestbook.

 Provides free websites, blogs and supportive information for patients that connect friends and family during a health challenge.